HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 **Email Address (personal data):** email addresses, as part of Contractual Information and Support Mails, are detailed above. **Data Processors:** Apple.

-**Comments or Reviews (personal data):** for users who comment on our website or write reviews on App Store.
-Comment or review features are provided by Disqus or Apple.
-Comments and reviews are public and visiable to other users. **Data Processors:** Disqus, Apple.
+**Reviews (personal data):** for users who write reviews on App Store.
+Review feature is provided by Apple.
+Reviews are public and visiable to other users. **Data Processors:** Apple.

+**Comments (personal data):** for users who comment on our website.
+Comment feature is provided by giscus.
+Comments are public and visiable to other users. **Data Processors:** giscus organization, GitHub.

 ### Data Processors